Alcohol

 Hangover - when alcohol leaves the body

-The well-known hangover, which usually leads to headaches, nausea and dizziness, occurs when alcohol leaves your body.
-This affects your mood and your cognitive ability, which in turn negatively affects your ability to study.
+The well-known hangover, which may cause headaches, nausea, and dizziness, appears when alcohol leaves the body.
+This affects your mood and cognitive abilities, which in turn negatively influences your study performance.

 Benefits of controlling your alcohol intake:

-• You only drink so much that you can still enjoy the moment without running the risk of negative consequences.
+• You only drink so much that you can still enjoy the moment without risking negative consequences.

 • You protect your brain and your physical health.